 All eggs and embryos that are frozen at CT Fertility are frozen with rapid- freeze “vitrification” protocols and techniques which result in over 98% embryo post-thaw survival, which is far superior to the rates seen with the “old school” slower freeze techniques that are still used in many other clinics and have much lower success rates associated with them.
 How you freeze your embryos may not seem like an essential decision at the beginning of your journey, but it is because most of our intended parents return in the future to create siblings and in those instances, having high-grade viable embryos to use creates for a far more efficient and cost-effective process.
 Having to start over with new fresh embryos is associated with much greater expense, and usually the original egg donor that you used is no longer available.

-Embryo biopsy for pre-implantation diagnosis (PGD) is another option available to you at CT Fertility and can be used to screen for genetic disease as well as to determine the gender of your embryos.
+Comprehensive Chromosomal Screening (CCS), which is an advanced form of Preimplantation Genetic Diagnosis (PGD), is another option available to you at CT Fertility and can be used to screen for chromosomal abnormalities as well as to determine the gender of your embryos.
 We would be happy to speak to you about the benefits and limitations of this testing process.
 If you are interested in PGD, be sure to ask about your prospective clinic’s experience and skill with embryo biopsy.